 Joseph Frank Bassano, Jr.

-VICTORIA — Joseph Frank Bassano, Jr., 74,known to most as “Joe”, passed from this earth, Friday, Sept.
-24th, 2021.
-Family and friends will gather for a memorial visitation, from 4:00PM to 8:00PM, Tuesday, September 28th at Grace Funeral Home, 2401 Houston Hwy. in Victoria. www.gracefuneralhome.net.
+VICTORIA — Joseph Frank Bassano, Jr., 74 of Victoria, lovingly known to most as “Joe”, passed from this earth, Friday, September 24th, 2021.
+Family and friends will gather for a memorial visitation, from 4:00PM to 8:00PM, Tuesday, September 28th at Grace Funeral Home, 2401 Houston Hwy. in Victoria.

+Joe was born January 21, 1947 in New York City, New York to the late Joseph Frank Bassano, Sr. and Marie Rosato Bassano.
+Joe married Kathryn M. Ippolito, June 25, 1971.
+They moved to the Victoria area in 1981.
+Joe owned and operated, “Terminix Pest Control” in Victoria, for over eight years.
+He was past president of the Associated Builders and Contractors, Inc, Texas Midcoast Chapter; a past member of the Crossroads Builders Association and a member of CCA Texas Midcoast Chapter.
+Joe enjoyed the outdoors, fishing in Port O’ Connor and hunting on his deer lease.
+He also loved visiting with his breakfast buddies in the morning at Ramsey’s. and caring for his cherished cat, Sabu.
+Joe was preceded in death by his parents.
+Joe was a loving husband, father, son, brother and friend.
+He will be deeply missed by all those who knew and worked with him.

+Joe leaves to cherish his memory with his loving wife of over 50 years, Kathryn M. Bassano; his sons, Joseph F. Bassano, III and his wife, Kristal, Daniel Michael Bassano, and Anthony Vito Bassano and his wife, Meagan; sisters, Stephanie Bassano and Donna Simmons and her husband, Richard; loving grandchildren, Thomas Bassano, Michael Bassano, Shane Bassano, Drake DeLa Garza, and Reese Moyers; nephews, Rick Bassano and Timothy Bassano; along with numerous other loving family members and friends.

 Sign A Guestbook